Zeekswastaken/Ft_transcendence/README.md

 ![PingPong Game](app_screenshot.png)

-Welcome to the PingPong Game App!
-This application is developed using NestJS and is designed to bring the excitement of a digital ping-pong game to your screen.
-Whether you're a casual player looking for some fun or a ping pong enthusiast aiming to test your skills, this app has something for everyone.
+Hello and welcome to the PingPong Game App!
+Thank you for choosing our application, which was developed using NestJS and NextJS, and brings the excitement of a digital ping-pong game to your screen.
+Whether you're a casual player seeking some fun or a ping-pong enthusiast aiming to test your skills, we've got you covered.
 ## Features

 - **User-Friendly Interface:** The app provides an intuitive and user-friendly interface, making it easy for players of all ages to enjoy the game.